josh-clarke/pug-web-starter-files/README.md

 #### Templating

-[Codekit](https://codekitapp.com/help/kit/) .kit files for --very simple-- templating with little to no overhead.
+[Codekit](https://codekitapp.com/help/kit/) `.kit` files for _very simple_ templating with little to no overhead.

 * Includes: `<!-- @import 'partials/_partial.kit' -->`
 * Variables: `<!-- $title: My Great Website -->`
   * `<title><!--$title--></title>` => `<title>My Great Website</title>`

-*Codekit app not required.* Uses [grunt-codekit](https://www.npmjs.com/package/grunt-codekit) plugin.
+**Codekit app not required.** Uses [grunt-codekit](https://www.npmjs.com/package/grunt-codekit) plugin.
 Grunt watch will keep this running and compiling based on the watched files.
 CTRL-C to quit.

 Here is everything you can do with kit: https://codekitapp.com/help/kit/